Ex Ex Lovers

 Ex Ex Lovers is a 2025 Philippine romantic comedy film directed by JP Habac from a story and screenplay written by Antoinette Jadaone and Kristine Gabriel.
-Starring Jolina Magdangal and Marvin Agustin with Juan Karlos Labajo and Loisa Andalio, it centers around two ex-couples reconnecting for their daughters wedding.
-Produced by Project 8 Projects and Cornerstone Studios, the film serves as the sixth onscreen collaboration of Magdangal and Agustin.
+Starring Jolina Magdangal and Marvin Agustin with Juan Karlos Labajo and Loisa Andalio, it centers around two ex-couples reconnecting for their daughter's wedding.
+Produced by Project 8 Projects and Cornerstone Studios, the film marks the sixth on-screen collaboration of Magdangal and Agustin since Hey Babe!
+(1999).

 Plot

 Set against the picturesque backdrop of Valletta, Malta, Ex Ex Lovers follows Joy San Pedro (Jolina Magdangal), a single mother who has been raising her daughter, SC (Loisa Andalio), after separating from her husband, Cedric "Ced" Hermoso (Marvin Agustin).
 Despite their separation, Joy and Ced remain legally married due to the Philippines' lack of divorce laws.

 The story begins when SC's boyfriend, Joey (Juan Karlos Labajo), surprises everyone by proposing to her during a Valentine's dinner.
 SC accepts, but she has one request: she wants both her parents to walk her down the aisle.
 This means Joy must reconnect with Ced, who has been living and working in Malta.

 Reluctantly, Joy travels to Malta to find Ced.
 Their reunion is filled with unresolved tensions, past grievances, and unexpected sparks.
 As they navigate their shared history, Joy and Ced agree to a plan: they'll return to the Philippines together and subtly convince SC to reconsider her rushed engagement, hoping to prevent her from making the same mistakes they did.

 Back home, their scheme leads to a series of comedic and heartfelt moments.
 As they spend more time together, old feelings resurface, and they begin to question whether their relationship deserves a second chance.
 However, Joy remains cautious, remembering the pain of their past.

 The film occurs during a heated confrontation between SC and Joey's conservative parents, highlighting the societal stigma surrounding separated families in the Philippines.
 This moment forces Joy and Ced to reflect on their own relationship and the impact of their choices on their daughter.

 In the end, Joy and Ced come to a mutual understanding.
 They acknowledge that while they may not be suited as romantic partners, they share a deep, platonic bond and a commitment to their daughter's happiness.
 Two years later, the film concludes with Joy and Ced sharing a bottle of champagne in Malta, celebrating their enduring friendship and the family they've built together.